seregazhuk/seregazhuk.github.io_old/_drafts/2017-10-09-memcached-reactphp-p1.md

 We create a *request* with a command name.
 Then the protocol parser creates a query string that is sent to the connection and a *pending request* is stored in the state.
 The next step is resolving pending requests.

-### Resolving a response
+### Resolving responses

-We store deferred objects in the state so we can later resolve their promises.
-When we receive some data from the connection stream we consider it as responses from Memcached server.
+In the state of the client we store deferred objects and appropriate commands, so we can later resolve their promises with appropriate responses from the server.
+When we receive some data from the connection stream, we consider it as responses from the Memcached server.
 Then we can use these responses to resolve our pending requests.

 To process received from Memcached server data we need to attach a handler to the stream's `data` event: